now-u/now-u-web/README.md

 We use storybook to smooth our component testing process.

 For a newer version of component (for example, a redesign of button and button states), always create stories and component inside the `src/stories` folder.
-Production ready components should be presented in `src/components`, so move the component file to `src/components` when it becomes production ready.